 Addressing concerns with temperature, leakages, or failure to heat water.

-Securing basements or other areas from water invasion.
+Protecting basements or other areas from water invasion.

 Immediate attention to prevent contamination and health dangers.